Tristan-A-Fry/F1DataVisualizer/README.md

 # F1 Data Visualizer
-A web application that visualizes Formula 1 race data, allowing users to view driver standings and race results with graphical representations.
-Also will keep adding new features so keep a look out.
+A web application that visualizes Formula 1 race data, allowing users to view driver standings and race results with graphical representations.I will keep adding new features so keep a look out.
 In order to get the data I am using a third party api: https://github.com/jolpica/jolpica-f1/tree/main

 ## Installation